Done P. Dabale: Personal life

 Dabale was born in Nyabalang-Yotti of the Jereng District of Adamawa State in Nigeria.
 He came from a polygamous family.
-Dabale’s mother died when he was an infant; subsequently, he was raised by one of his father’s six wives.
+Dabale's mother died when he was an infant; subsequently, he was raised by one of his father's six wives.
 Dabale senior was a diviner (mypa) and herbalist, who according to Yotti/Bali Traditional Religion was believed to receive his wisdom from the gods and ancestors who interact with the living.
-Dabale was to inherit his father’s leadership position; however, while a student in the city Dabale came in contact with Christians and converted.
-Some of Dabale’s nuclear and extended family members still practice the religion of their ancestors, coexisting with newer religions of Christianity and Islam.
+Dabale was to inherit his father's leadership position; however, while a student in the city Dabale came in contact with Christians and converted.
+Some of Dabale's nuclear and extended family members still practice the religion of their ancestors, coexisting with newer religions of Christianity and Islam.
 Dabale married Kerike C. Dabale, evangelist, farmer and housewife, and they had eleven children.

+He died August 26, 2006, at the Methodist Hospital.
+He was 57.